 The conversion price of the Series 7 Preferred is \$1.8125 per share of Common Stock, except that, in the event the average closing bid price of the Common Stock for 20 of any 30 consecutive trading days (a "30 Day Period") after March 1, 1998, shall be less than \$2.265 as reported on the over-the-counter market, or the closing sale price if listed on a national securities exchange and if the holders of the Series 7 Preferred have engaged in no sales of Common Stock of the Company during, and for 30 trading days prior to, the applicable 30 Day Period, the conversion price shall thereafter be the lesser of (i) the average closing bid quotation of the Common Stock as reported on the over-the-counter market, or the closing sale price if listed on a national securities exchange, for the five trading days immediately preceding the date of the conversion notice, provided by the holder to the Company multiplied by 80% or (ii) \$1.8125.
-Notwithstanding the foregoing, the conversion price shall not be less than a minimum of \$.75 per share, which minimum has been eliminated from and after September 6,

-1998.
-Subject to the actual closing bid price of the Company's Common Stock at the time of conversion and other conditions which could increase the number of shares to be issued upon conversion, the Series 7 Preferred, if all were converted, could be converted into between approximately 193,103 and 318,181 shares of Common Stock.
-The Company is registering 320,000 shares of Common Stock to be issuable upon conversion of the Series 9 Preferred.
+Notwithstanding the foregoing, the conversion price shall not be less than a minimum of \$.75 per share, which minimum has been eliminated from and after September 6, 1998.
+Subject to the actual closing bid price of the Company's Common Stock at the time of conversion and other conditions which could increase the number of shares to be issued upon conversion, the Series 7 Preferred, if all were converted, could be converted into between approximately 193,103 and 304,348 shares of Common Stock based on a closing bid price of \$1.4375, which is the closing price of the Common Stock as of December 1, 1999.
+The Company is registering 310,000 shares of Common Stock to be issuable upon conversion of the Series 9 Preferred.

-Under the terms of the Infinity Warrants, if the Company declares or pays, without consideration, any dividend on the Common Stock payable in Common Stock, or effects a subdivision of the outstanding shares of Common Stock into a greater number of shares of Common Stock (by stock split, reclassification or otherwise than by payment of a dividend in Common Stock or in any right to acquire Common Stock), or if the outstanding shares of Common Stock are combined or consolidated, by reclassification or otherwise, into a lesser number of shares of Common Stock, then the number of shares of Common Stock issuable upon the exercise of such warrant or the exercise price of such warrant will be adjusted appropriately.
+outstanding shares of Common Stock into a greater number of shares of Common Stock (by stock split, reclassification or otherwise than by payment of a dividend in Common Stock or in any right to acquire Common Stock), or if the outstanding shares of Common Stock are combined or consolidated, by reclassification or otherwise, into a lesser number of shares of Common Stock, then the number of shares of Common Stock issuable upon the exercise of such warrant or the exercise price of such warrant will be adjusted appropriately.
 As a result of such adjustment, the proportionate number of shares of Common Stock issuable immediately prior to the happening of such event will be the number of shares of Common Stock issuable subsequent to the happening of such event.
 If at any time the shares of Common Stock covered by the Infinity Warrants are covered by an effective registration statement and the average closing bid price of the Common Stock for ten consecutive trading days is in excess of \$7.00, then the Company will have the option to redeem the Infinity Warrants for \$0.01 per share of Common Stock covered by the Infinity Warrants.
 The holder of the Infinity Warrants will have the option to exercise the Infinity Warrants prior to redemption by the Company.
 Under the terms of the Infinity Warrants, the Common Stock issuable upon exercise of the Infinity Warrants is subject to certain registration rights.